MVC

 About MVC

-The MVC pattern divides an application into three interconnected components:
+The MVC pattern divides an application into three core components:

 1. Model